 For those near their optimal body composition, don’t restrict calories while building muscles.
 With inadequate fuel, you’ll use protein for energy (calories), not for building muscles.
 That being said, for those who are not bodybuilders but who are working out to lose weight, your dietitian will help you calculate the correct amount of protein and caloric intake so that you will be able to gain muscle and lose fat simultaneously.

-A protein snack before bed can help overnight muscle protein synthesis by providing a flow of amino acids.
+A protein snack, particularly one with leucine, before bed can help overnight muscle protein synthesis by providing a flow of amino acids.

 This essential amino acid is most well known as the amino acid needed to stimulate muscle growth.
 This is because it provides muscles with the nutrients and activates the growth pathways needed to synthesize.
 Specifically, its ability to stimulate skeletal muscle synthesis is ten times better than any of the other BCAAs.